How Dental Implants Prevent Damage after Losing Teeth

 Improve Nutrition

-When you are missing a tooth, it can be difficult eating your favorite foods (and other healthy foods).
+When you’ve lost a tooth, it can be difficult to eat the foods you love (and other healthy foods, for that matter).
 When this happens, you may restrict your diet to only those foods that are least painful to eat with the teeth you have left.
-Sometimes this means people aren’t able to eat nutrient-rich foods they need to be healthy.
+Sometimes this means people aren’t able to eat the nutrient-rich foods they need to be healthy.

 It’s important to understand that your oral health is part of a larger system.
-When you are unable to eat nutrient-rich foods, it can negatively affect your bones.
+When you are unable to eat a variety of foods packed full of nutrients, it can negatively affect your bones.
 It’s important to maintain good oral health because it can reflect the health of the rest of your body.

 Your teeth are held in place by the roots under the surface of your gums and from the support of your surrounding teeth.
 This means that when you lose a tooth, you also lose part of what was supporting nearby teeth.
 Teeth that have nothing to lean against begin to tilt toward the open space and can even become loose over time.

 Shifted teeth are also more vulnerable to tooth decay, which can lead to further tooth loss.
-To prevent subsequent damage to your smile, we recommend consulting with a knowledgeable dentist to see if you are a candidate for dental implants.
+To prevent subsequent damage to your smile, we recommend consulting with our local dental implant dentist to see if placement will work for you.

 When you bite down, the pressure stimulates your tooth root which in turn stimulates the bone cells in your jaw bone.
 However, when you lose a tooth, your jaw bone loses this stimulation and begins to deteriorate.
 In other words, your jaw bone needs pressure from tooth roots in order to remain healthy.

-The only way to stop jaw deterioration after losing a tooth is to fill the empty space with a dental implant.
+The only way to stop jaw deterioration is to replace missing teeth with a dental implant.
 The longer you wait to start the dental implant process, however, the more difficult it will be to repair your smile.
 In severe cases, jawbone loss can lead to jaw shrinkage and facial collapse which makes it more difficult to eat and speak correctly.

-Whether you need one or several teeth replaced, you may want to talk to your dentist about dental implants.
+Whether you’re looking for single-tooth replacement or need an entire arch restored, talking with our dentist about dental implants will serve you well.
 They are a serious commitment, which is why it’s important you have all the facts so you can make an informed decision about your oral health.

 This blog post has been updated.